This post may contain affiliate links. Please see our full Disclosure Policy for details.

 One of the reasons pork chops overcook easily is because of something called carry-over cooking.
 This is when your food retains heat even after removing it from the heat source and continues to cook.

-Now your juicy smothered pork chops will stay just the way you like them – moist & juicy!
+Now your pork chops will stay just the way you like them – moist & juicy!

 There are many ways during the cooking process to help ensure your pork chops are pleasantly tender.
-But one of the most reliable ways to tenderize your pork chops actually happens before they hit the heat – brine them!
+But one of the most reliable ways to tenderize them actually happens before they hit the heat – brine them!

 What minimum temperature do pork chops need to be cooked to?